Jamba15/SpectralTools/README.md

 `max_delta`: maximal variation of the given indicator at which break the pruning process `compare_with`: indicator to be used: `'loss'` or `'acc'`

+### Spectral Distillation
+This function realize a two step training procedure.
+In step 1) a *pre train* using only eigenvalues is done.
+After that a fixed percentile of network (in terms of nodes) is removed according to the eigenvalues magnitude criteria.<br>
+The step 2) consist, then, in a *full training* of the leftover network, namely employing also eigenvectors.
+Again, at the moment, all the parameters of the others layers will Not be modified and therefore every `trainable=True` weight will be trained.

 ## Contributing